 As we’ve already highlighted, and perhaps unsurprisingly, the Greater London area is home to some of the largest nail technician salaries in the UK.

-- Covent Garden — which straddles between the Clapham and Westminster boroughs boasts average earnings of £16.51 an hour, which is a staggering 59% above the national average.
+- Mayfair — which lies just to the north of Westminster and Belgravia, boasts average earnings of £14.27 an hour, which is nearly 35% above the national average.

-- Other notable areas include Kensington at 34% higher than the national average, and the popular North London locations of Highgate and Islington, which are both offering Nail Technicians the opportunity to earn 25% more than the average UK salary.
+- Other notable areas include Kensington at 31% higher than the national average, and the popular North London locations of Highgate and Islington, which while typically offering much higher rates are still above the average UK salary.

 This colour-density map shows the highest paying boroughs to be clustered just north of the Thames right in the centre of Greater London.
-There is also a ‘north-south divide’ here — though in this case, it is the north that is the most wealthy:
+There is also a ‘north-south divide’ here — though in this case, it is the north that seems to be the most wealthy:

 Demographics of a nail technician — What does the market look like today?